Santiago287-xz/magic-by-zeko-old/README.md

-# Next.js & NextUI Template
+# Next.js E-Commerce

-This is a template for creating applications using Next.js 13 (pages directory) and NextUI (v2).
+This is a project for Magic by zEko

 ## Technologies Used